kubernetes/website/content/en/docs/setup/independent/create-cluster-kubeadm.md

 <img src="https://raw.githubusercontent.com/cncf/artwork/master/kubernetes/certified-kubernetes/versionless/color/certified-kubernetes-color.png" align="right" width="150px">**kubeadm** helps you bootstrap a minimum viable Kubernetes cluster that conforms to best practices.
 With kubeadm, your cluster should pass [Kubernetes Conformance tests](https://kubernetes.io/blog/2017/10/software-conformance-certification).
 Kubeadm also supports other cluster
 lifecycle functions, such as upgrades, downgrade, and managing [Bootstrap Tokens.](/docs/admin/bootstrap-tokens/)

-Because you can install kubeadm on any type of machine (e.g. laptop, server, Raspberry Pi, etc.), it's well suited for integration with provisioning systems such as Terraform or Ansible.
+Because you can install kubeadm on various types of machine (e.g. laptop, server, Raspberry Pi, etc.), it's well suited for integration with provisioning systems such as Terraform or Ansible.

 kubeadm's simplicity means it can serve a wide range of use cases:

 - New users can start with kubeadm to try Kubernetes out for the first time.
-- Users familiar with Kubernetes can spin up clusters easily with kubeadm and test their applications.
+- Users familiar with Kubernetes can spin up clusters with kubeadm and test their applications.
 - Larger projects can include kubeadm as a building block in a more complex system that can also include other installer tools.

 kubeadm's overall feature state is **Beta** and will be graduated to